storyfeet/dugi_bialan/grammar.md

 * "da" : towards/to/for : followed by a noun
 * "dan" : because/from : followed by a noun or adjective
 * "weni" : done/complete/already : followed by a verb
+* "go" : saying/quote : followed by the quoted clause (use "")

 It is important to note that the same word can be a noun, verb or adjective.